Caching elements

 Use this feature with caution.

-commands because Kolibrium doesn't store the result when it locates an element.
+Disabled cacheLookup can significantly increase the number of issued findElement(s) commands because Kolibrium doesn't store the result when it locates an element.
 Instead, it always relocates the element first, which can lead to unnecessary overhead.